hybrezz54/2048Game/README.md

 # 2048Game
 A 2048 Game clone made for a class assignment with the Bulma CSS framework and jQuery library.
 The clone is able to play a full operational game of 2048 and keeps the score accordingly.
+The game can be found live **[here](https://hamzahch.com/2048Game/)**.

 ## Screenshots
 ### Landing Page